You Should Stop Wiring Money via Banks and Other Intermediaries, Today

 We Auto-Balance Our Investment Portfolio Every Time

-The permanent portfolio, first posited by Harry Browne in the 80s, is an investment portfolio that will always perform similarly at any macroeconomic condition.
+, first posited by Harry Browne in the 80s, is an investment portfolio that will always perform similarly at any macroeconomic condition.
 However, such a portfolio causes investors to think in silos and focus on each asset class rather than the whole picture.

 A stablecoin can represent the entire portfolio.
 Using an algorithm, the proportion of the asset classes are balanced without having the investor to manually do it himself — or paying exorbitant fees.